czhu505/hw3/README.md

 Instructions:

 Get set up with free academic credits on both Google Cloud Platform (GCP) and Amazon Web Services (AWS).
-Instructions will be sent in 2 separate emails to your CUNY inbox.
+Instructions will be sent in 2 separate emails to your CUNY inbox by Oct 1st.

 Research the products that AWS and GCP offer for storage, computing and analytics.
 A few good starting points are:
   GCP product list